Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Chekanov--Eliashberg dg-algebras for smooth Legendrians

 Finally, we consider the mapping cone $\text{Cone}(\Phi_{\partial \Lambda})$ of $\Phi_{\partial \Lambda}$.
 Since $\Phi_{\partial \Lambda}$ preserves the filtration, $\text{Cone}(\Phi_{\partial \Lambda})$ inherits the limit action filtration.
 Considering the spectral sequence arising from this filtration, one sees that the first page is isomorphic to $\text{Cone}(\Phi_{\partial \Lambda}')$.
 Since $\Phi_{\partial \Lambda}'$ is a quasi-isomorphism, the spectral sequence vanishes on the second page, making $\Phi_{\partial \Lambda}$ a quasi-isomorphism. \end{proof} Using the above, we can now prove \autoref{res:zero-dim-leg-min-mod} from the introduction. \begin{proof}[Proof of \autoref{res:zero-dim-leg-min-mod}] The assumption that no co-core is null-homotopic guarantees that $\partial$ vanishes on the short chords and hence they are all cycles.
 If we then consider the inclusion of the chain complex of the unconcatable words of short chords into $CE^{*}(\partial \Lambda;V )$, this is by \autoref{res:short-chords-generate} a quasi-isomorphism on the action preserving level, and the differential is action decreasing, so it follows that it is a quasi-isomorphism onto the full chain complex (consider the mapping cone of the inclusion, filter by action, and take the spectral sequence of this filtration).
 This shows that the unconcatable words of short chords form a basis of $H^{*}CE( \partial \Lambda;V )$.

-The multiplication is induced by the multiplication on $CE^{*}( \partial \Lambda;V )$, and comes from the cycle $\partial( c_2 * c_1)=c_2c_1 + \partial_{-1}( c_2 * c_1 )$.
+The multiplication is induced by the multiplication on $CE^{*}( \partial \Lambda;V )$, and comes from the boundary $\partial( c_2 * c_1)=c_2c_1 + \partial_{-1}( c_2 * c_1 )$, which is satisfied whenever $c_{2}$ and $c_{1}$ can be concatenated.
+Note that the second term indeed is a cycle, since $\partial_{-1}^{2} = 0$ holds and since $\partial_0( c_2c_1 ) = 0$ by the assumption that the $c_{i}$ are short chords.
 Since the differential of $CW^{*}( C;V_{\partial \Lambda} )$ is zero in view of \autoref{res:wrapped-floer-diff} (by the assumption that no co-cores are null-homotopic) the higher operations can be obtained using \autoref{res:surgery-map}.
 They have been described combinatorially in \cite{HKK17}, and are also easy to see in our setup.
 If one takes a filling disk and shrinks the handles, its input and output will converge to a word whose total concatenation goes once around the boundary of $V$.
 When the number of inputs of a partial holomorphic building is greater than two, the symplectization disk can only have one positive puncture, as it would otherwise be non-rigid.
 There exists such a rigid unanchored symplectization disk taking a chord $c$ as input and outputting a word $c_2c_1$ if and only if $c=c_2*c_1$.
 Since any handle attachment results in a space not homeomorphic to a disk, the symplectization disks do not have any anchors.
 Taken together, these observations give the desired result.
 See \autoref{fig:higher-operations}.

 Finally, the last statement follows from \autoref{res:wrapped-floer-diff} and \autoref{res:commutative-square} combined with the fact that the horizontal arrows in \autoref{res:commutative-square} are quasi-isomorphisms by \autoref{res:surgery-map}. \end{proof}